Jaseyacey/Fat-Fish-Tech-Test/README.md

 # Fat-Fish-Tech-Test
-A Full Stack tech test for Fat Fish Digital Agency
+A Full Stack tech test for the Fat Fish Digital Agency

 ## Project Overview
 This is a CRUD (Create, Read, Update, Delete) application demonstrating modern full-stack development practices.
 The project showcases expertise in building scalable, maintainable, and performant applications using industry-standard technologies.